nebul4ck/devops-engineer/docker/resources/docs/question_of_exam.md

 ```
 $ docker service ps <service>
 ```
-14. How to find out more details of the container running these tasks of the service?
+14. How to find out more details of the container running the tasks of the service?
 ```
 // run the following command on the particular node
-$ docker ps
+$ docker container ps --filter name=<name_of_service>
 ```
 15. How to get the logs from a service?
 ```